ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 ##### Code

-Allowing the `target` attribute in the editor is made by two custom converters plugged into the downcast and upcast pipelines, following the default converters brought by the {@link features/link Link} feature:
+Allowing the `target` attribute in the editor is made by two custom converters plugged into the downcast and "upcast" pipelines, following the default converters brought by the {@link features/link Link} feature:

 ```js
 function AllowLinkTarget( editor ) {